Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 Pickup details:

-Write down the name or address of your hotel and we will pick you up.
-In case, write the name of the Airport, the flight number and our meeting will be in the lobby of the Terminal of arrival of your flight, one of our driver will be waiting for you with a sign written with your names.
+Write the name or address of your hotel and we will pick you up.
+If applicable, write the name of the airport and your flight number and we will meet you in the arrival terminal lobby.
+Our driver will be waiting for you with a sign with your names written on it.

 Itinerary